davidsday/go-tdd/README.txt

 	[invalid JSON message],
 	and the receipt of any message on STDERR.

-I capture stderr separately and process it by showing a snippet of the message in a yellow bar.
+If there is output on STDERR,  go-tdd shows a snippet of the message in a yellow bar.
 If the STDERR message is longer than can be shown in a one line yellow bar, I capture the entire message in StdErr.txt in the package directory.